ISS-Security/hw-credit_card_crypto/README.md

   - initialize the instance variables
   - create a hash that converts the instance variables in a [JSON](http://en.wikipedia.org/wiki/JSON) string format

-Finally, make sure it passes the `luhn_spec` test that is provided:
+Make sure it passes the `luhn_spec` test that is provided:

     $ ruby spec/luhn_spec.rb

 (run the spec file from the root directory of your solution)

+And bench test the performance of your code by running the bench code:

+    $ ruby bench/

 ### B. Substitution Ciphers
 Your team will implement two ciphers that we saw in class: the Caesar Cipher and the Permutation Cipher.